amankumarsaini28/amankumarsaini28/README.md

 ## Hello World 👋🏼

-I'm Aman - Senior UI Developer at [@jimdo](http://github.com/jimdo).
+I'm Aman - SSE at [@Atlassian](http://github.com/atlassian).
 I love to read and talk about React, GraphQL, Microfrontends.
 If you have some weired use caeses to solve I can help.

 ## Things I do